henry123-boy/Dynamicfuion_python/README.md

 ## Setup Instructions ##
 #### (mostly, for fellow researchers & developers at this point) ####

+### Cloning The Repo ###

+Testing & working on the code requires `git`, since we didn't make any releases so far.
+In terminal or msys git shell for Windows, clone this repository [recursively](https://stackoverflow.com/a/4438292/844728).

 ### Dependencies ###

 **Important:** please follow the order of these topics during setup.